Smallville season 4: Awards

 The fourth season garnered Leo Awards.
 Make-up artist Natalie Cosco was awarded the Leo Award for Best Make-Up, for her work on the episode "Scare".
 In 2006, Barry Donlevy took home Best Cinematography in a Dramatic Series for his work on "Spirit", while David Wilson won Best Production Design in a Dramatic Series for "Sacred".
 The series was recognized by the Visual Effects Society with a nomination in the 2005 VES Awards and 2006 VES Awards.
 The 2005 nomination was for Outstanding Created Environment for "Crusade", while the 2006 nomination was for Outstanding Visual Effects in the episode "Commencement".
-The show received Teen Choice Award nominations in 2005 for Choice TV Actor (Tom Welling), Choice Parental Units (John Schneider and Annette O'Toole), and Choice Sidekick (Allison Mack).
+The show received Teen Choice Award nominations in 2005 for Choice TV Actor (Welling), Choice Parental Units (Schneider and O'Toole), and Choice Sidekick (Mack).
 In 2005, the show was nominated for a Golden Reel Award for Best Sound Editing in "Scare".
 In 2005, "Commencement" was nominated for an Outstanding Sound Editing Emmy Award.
 Glen Winter's cinematography work was recognized with an American Society of Cinematographers Award for "Sacred".
-For the 31st Annual Saturn Awards, Tom Welling received a nomination for Best Actor, Michael Rosenbaum and Erica Durance received nominations for Best Supporting Actor/Actress, and the fourth season was nominated for Best Network Television Series.
+For the 31st Annual Saturn Awards, Welling received a nomination for Best Actor, Rosenbaum and Erica Durance received nominations for Best Supporting Actor/Actress, and the fourth season was nominated for Best Network Television Series.